 If your doctor says you have a lipid disorder, that means you have high blood levels of low-density lipoprotein (LDL) cholesterol, fats called triglycerides, or both.
 If you have high levels of these substances, you’re at increased risk for developing heart disease.

-The two major forms of cholesterol found in your body are high-density lipoprotein (HDL) and low-density lipoprotein (LDL).
+To understand what having a lipid disorder means, you need to know about cholesterol.
+The two major forms of cholesterol found in your body are low-density lipoprotein (LDL) and high-density lipoprotein (HDL).

-HDL, or “good cholesterol”, has a protective effect on your heart.
+HDL, sometimes known as “good cholesterol,” has a protective effect on your heart.
 HDL transports harmful cholesterol out of your arteries.
-Doctors usually recommend that you have a high level of HDL cholesterol.
+Doctors usually recommend that you have a higher level of HDL cholesterol.

-A triglyceride is a type of fat you get from the food you eat.
+A triglyceride is a type of fat you get mostly from the food you eat.
 Your body also produces it when it converts excess calories to fat for storage.
-Some triglycerides are necessary for the proper cell functions, but too much is unhealthy.
-People with high cholesterol often have a raised level of triglycerides.
+Some triglycerides are necessary for certain cell functions, but too much is unhealthy.
+As with LDL, lower levels of triglycerides are considered healthier.

 - metabolic syndrome

 - Lack of exercise.
 Not getting enough exercise can increase your LDL levels.
 Not only that, exercise has been shown to boost your healthy HDL levels.

 - Smoking.
 Smoking can also increase your bad cholesterol, causing plaque to build up in your arteries.

 - Genetics.
 If high cholesterol runs in your family, you’re at increased risk of having high cholesterol yourself.